-Officer Tanner and Case Manager Ervin walk past Inmate Hamilton at the Officer's Desk on their way to the supply room in C-section.
-Grievant remains at the desk.
-At 10:08:16 am, Inmate Fisher escorts Inmate Hamilton to the second range to Cell 265.
-Grievant then leaves his desk to go back to the supply room in C-Section at 10:04:24 am.
-Grievant, who knows that there are three gang leaders out of place and in a vacant cell on the second range, knowingly left the Officer's desk to go to the supply room.
-It is undisputed that an individual cannot hear or see any activity in the unit while in the supply room.
-Even if, for the sake of argument, one accepts Grievant's premises that the inmates were going to have a discussion, Grievant should have placed himself in a position to observe.

-Officer Tanner attempts to exculpate himself, stating when he left to go with Case Manager Ervin to the supply room Inmate Hamilton was at the Officer's Desk.
-Yet, the video depicts:
+Grievant and Case Manager Ervin walk past Inmate Hamilton at the Officer's Desk on their way to the supply room in C-section.
+Officer Ahart remained at the desk.
+At 10:08:16 am, Inmate Fisher escorted Inmate Hamilton to the second range to Cell 265.
+Officer Ahart then leaves his desk to go back to the supply room in C-Section at 10:04:24 am.
+Officer Ahart, who knew there were three gang leaders out of place and in a vacant cell on the second range, knowingly left the Officer's desk to go to the supply room.
+It is undisputed that an individual cannot hear or see any activity in the unit while in the supply room and the unit staff for 4A was all present in the supply room.
+Grievant attempts to exculpate himself, stating when he left to go with Case Manager Ervin to the supply room Inmate Hamilton was at the Officer's Desk.
+The Arbitrator credits the testimony of Case Manager Ervin when she states that the officers were whispering.
+When she inquired about their conversation, Officer Ahart responded that it was nothing she needed to know.
+Grievant reveals in his audio statement with OSP investigation that when Inmate Davis and Inmate Hamilton requested to go to the Captain's Office a day or so later, Grievant and Officer Ahart told them they permitted them to talk on April 4th.
+Further, the video depicts: